TariqAlmazyad/TariqAlmazyad_portfolio/README.md

   ## Welcome to my portfolio

 ## My name is Tariq Almazyad .
-## I am a junior iOS developer , and currently working as freelance for making apps.
+## I am a junior iOS developer, currently working as freelance for making apps.
 ## I believe a great iOS developer never stops from learning new skills everyday.